shahbaz4783/CodeBites/README.md

 ## Getting Started

-To access and explore CodeBites, simply visit the following URL: [https://your-codebites-website.netlify.app](https://codebites.netlify.app)
+To access and explore CodeBites, simply visit the following URL: [Click Here to visit site](https://codebites.netlify.app)

 On the website, you will find a collection of small web development projects showcased in a visually appealing format.
 Each project includes buttons to view the live website and view the source code.